abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

-I have been reading a book on Hawaiian spirituality, and there's a beautiful image that Hawaiians use: Each one of us is born into the world with a bowl full of light; and for each unskillful choice we make throughout our lives—getting caught up in anger, conflict, or selfishness—it's as if we put a rock in the bowl.
+I have been reading a book on Hawaiian spirituality, and there's a beautiful image that Hawaiians use: Each one of us is born into the world with a bowl full of light; and for each unskillful choice we make throughout our lives---getting caught up in anger, conflict, or selfishness---it's as if we put a rock in the bowl.
 The more rocks that are placed in the bowl, the less room there is for light.

 In our daily-life practice, by examining what it is we are doing, we can